DME Slant Range Error: What Pilots Need to Understand

 GPS has largely solved this problem for equipped aircraft.
 GPS provides horizontal distance directly, no geometry required.
 Modern flight management systems integrate multiple navigation sources, presenting pilots with accurate position information regardless of slant range considerations.

 But DME remains in use, and understanding its limitations matters for pilots flying with traditional equipment or as backup when GPS is unavailable.
+Knowing why a reading looks odd is more useful than wondering if the equipment is broken.

 Historical Context